AvishekPD/st/README.md

 - Simple, with multi font and emoji support.
 - Transparent, litreally.
 - just ```sudo make clean install``` to built and install it
+- if st is crashing for you, just install ligxft-bgra from aur on arch or from git<href=https://github.com/uditkarode/libxft-bgra>

 <p alight="center">
 	<img width="1000"